 If you have not yet participated in a forensic proficiency test, please see the following links to get started:

-When you prepare population data for submission/publication, please make sure you comply with the Updated guidelines on Y-STR Analysis of the International Society for Forensic Genetics - ISFG, The guidelines of the journal International Journal of Legal Medicine - IJLM and the Guidelines of the Journal Forensic Science International:Genetics
+When you prepare population data for submission/publication, please make sure you comply with the Updated guidelines on Y-STR Analysis of the International Society for Forensic Genetics - ISFG, The guidelines of the journal International Journal of Legal Medicine - IJLM and the Guidelines of the Journal Forensic Science International:Genetics You are welcome to use our example file to prepare your submission file.

 You or your lab has to analyze the population samples.
 It is not possible to submit data of another lab or collected data found somewhere on the internet.